RussellGN/Task-Bridge/README.md

 > **Tip:** You can run each new installer without manually deleting the app first.
 It will automatically replace the older version for you.

-> **Notice:** Installers for other versions and operating systems will be available in due time.
+> **Notice:** Other installers and operating system versions will be available in due time.

 - version 0.0.4
    - [exe - win x64](https://drive.google.com/file/d/1kW6miYVPxriU9l4--WAD199lWM_5q5ct/view?usp=sharing)